 Consult with an Oakland Personal Injury Attorney About Strategy

 Even if you can overcome these defenses, there are many other legal concepts that could reduce your monetary damages or prohibit you from recovering any compensation in a California personal injury claim.
 Instead of putting your rights at risk, you can trust our lawyers at Venardi Zurada, LLP to address challenges.
-For more information please contact our offices in Oakland, Walnut Creek, or Redding, CA to set up a no-cost case evaluation.
+For more information please contact our offices in Oakland or Walnut Creek, CA to set up a no-cost case evaluation.